DevOps Command Center¶

 If you have an E20 license but the channel export plugin is not installed, or the plugin is installed but not enabled, it’s not possible to select Export Incident Channel.

 We only track the events that create, delete, or update items.
 We never track the specific content of the items.
-In particular, we do not collect the name of the incidents or the contents of the checklist items.
+In particular, we do not collect the name of the incidents or the contents of the stages and steps.

 Every event we track is accompanied with metadata that help us identify each event and isolate it from the rest of the servers.
 We can group all events that are coming from a single server, and if that server is licensed, we are able to identify the buyer of the license.
 The following list details the metadata that accompanies every event: